 More heat arose between Dre and another G from his closest circle — Chris “The Glove” Taylor, who publicly accused the Doctor of not crediting him as the beat-maker of one of his signature songs — “Stranded on Death Row”, nor as the author of “Doggy Dog World”, not even mentioning the rest of his contribution to Snoop’s album.

-If you fall into any of the categories described below, you should consider hiring a helping set of ears and hands.
+If you fall into any of the categories described below, you might find it useful to hire a ghost producer .

 The harsh reality is that you will always need your own few tracks, a release or two, to help you stand out from the pack.
 Once you get acknowledged a step further from your local club’s doorway, promoters become more interested in you, your bookings double or even triple, and finally, you end up on the lineups you've always wished to be part of.

 So far, so good.
 Yet, to sustain a successful DJ career, one would need more and more tunes tagged with their name.
 As we already know, this requires time and effort, regular updates and add-ons to your tech equipment, and a constant flow of new track ideas.

 This is where ghost producers come in to help the DJs stay on top of their game.
 By hiring a helping hand, DJs can quickly fill the gaps in their musical profile.
 Receiving professional assistance along the way does not disqualify the DJ from remaining the chief creative in charge but will undoubtedly speed up, smoothen, and simplify the ghost production process.
 DJs work with ghost producers to turn their concepts into songs with excellent audio quality.
 Both sides actively participate in the collaboration and maintain a constant exchange of files and feedback.